rackerlabs/technical-blog/content/blog/2020/2020-10-14-why-is-my-elasticsearch-query-slow/index.md

     - Database
 metaTitle: "Why is my Elasticsearch query slow?"
-metaDescription: "One frequent Elasticsearch support request that Rackspace Technology receives is “Can you help with my response time?” or “My queries are taking a long time, what can I do?”
+metaDescription: "One frequent Elasticsearch support request that Rackspace Technology receives is 'Can you help with my response time?' or 'My queries are taking a long time, what can I do?'"
 ogTitle: "Why is my Elasticsearch query slow?"
-ogDescription: "One frequent Elasticsearch support request that Rackspace Technology receives is “Can you help with my response time?” or “My queries are taking a long time, what can I do?”
+ogDescription: "One frequent Elasticsearch support request that Rackspace Technology receives is 'Can you help with my response time?' or 'My queries are taking a long time, what can I do?'"
 slug: "why-is-my-elasticsearch-query-slow"

 ---